Food Safety

 The first of two proposed rules issued by EPA on Monday upholds the Biden-era drinking water Maximum Contaminant Levels (MCLs) for PFOA and PFOS while offering a pathway for drinking water systems to obtain a two-year extension, granting them until 2031 to comply with the enforceable limits.
 This extension would not be automatic; drinking water systems that wish to receive additional time would need to affirmatively seek the extension and meet specific criteria outlined in the rule.

 EPA says the extension would allow drinking water systems the time required to diagnose the severity of contamination through robust sampling; evaluate various compliance options, including changing source water or installing new control systems; construct and test new controls, often including pilot studies; evaluate financing options; and train their workforce to support construction, operation, and maintenance.
-Additionally, allowing drinking water systems to seek additional time for this work could also allow the cost of PFAS removal technologies to come down through technological advancements and production efficiencies.
+Additionally, allowing drinking water systems to seek additional time for this work could allow the cost of PFAS removal technologies to come down through technological advancements and production efficiencies.

 EPA Rescinds Biden-Era Limits for PFAS in Drinking Water